 Insulation resistance is measured by connecting a sample between the "INPUT" and "OUTPUT" terminals.
 Insulated cable with sufficient withstand voltage to measuring voltage can be used between the "OUTPUT" terminal and sample terminal.
 However, use measuring cable with a guard (shielded-conductor cable with a densely braided shielding braid) between the "INPUT" terminal and sample terminal.
-Be certain to connect the outer conductor (shielding braid) to the "GUARD" terminal.
+Be certain to connect the outer conductor (shielding braid) to the outer electrode of the "INPUT" terminal.